livewires/you-win/sheets/Jump.md

 We can scroll by changing `world.scrollY`.
 The `.scrollX` and `.scrollY` values are an **offset** added to the position of everything in the world, so you can use them to scroll around.

 We only want to scroll up, never down.
-We can do this by comparing the player's height -- `player.y` -- with the current scroll position -- `world.scrollY`.
+We can do this by comparing the player's height, `player.y`, with the current scroll position, `world.scrollY`.

   * Scroll up when the player is near the top of the screen.